 - Attending safety conferences.
 There are few better ways to learn new techniques and discover innovative approaches to major safety challenges than by going to a safety conference—and there’s even one tailored specifically to Safety Leadership.

 - Watch webinars.
 Plenty of educational webinars are available to safety folks.
 Most are paid access only, but there are also some great free options too.
-For example, if you’ve decided to improve your leadership skills on 24/7 safety then Don Wilson’s presentation about off-the-job safety is a really useful free method of learning more about around-the-clock safety.

 - Read magazines.
 There’s a handful of high-quality publications dedicated to the safety industry.
 Magazines like Occupational Health and Safety, EHS Today and Safety Decisions all put out thought-provoking articles in online and print formats.
 There’s no reason not to browse through a safety magazine or two each month in order to stay current.